-- Identify stakeholder and community needs and requirements - Identify relevant external and internal clients and partners; who else can assist? - Identify opportunities for initiatives and innovation - Identify and acquire knowledge of all relevant legal powers and proofs - Identify and acquire knowledge of relevant human rights standards/case law and apply principles of legality, proportionality and necessity - Identify and acquire knowledge of relevant Garda policy, procedure and best practice - Display and apply relevant knowledge of evidence gathering methods, resources and management - Identify and apply the limits of discretionary powers
+- Identify stakeholder and community needs and requirements. - Question whether there are issues of discrimination that need to be addressed. - Identify relevant external and internal clients and partners; who else can assist? - Identify opportunities for initiatives and innovation. - Identify and acquire knowledge of all relevant legal powers and proofs. - Identify and acquire knowledge of relevant human rights standards/case law and apply principles of legality, proportionality and necessity. - Identify and acquire knowledge of relevant Garda policy, procedure and best practice. - Display and apply relevant knowledge of evidence gathering methods, resources and management. - Identify and apply the limits of discretionary powers.